-Simmons (6’05”, 317 lbs.) suited up for the Hamilton Tiger-Cats and the Edmonton Eskimos and will enter his seventh season in the CFL.
-The 31-year-old giant has been a starter for all 71 regular season games he played in the CFL.
-He was named on the East Division All-Star team in 2014.
-He was also crowned with the Tiger-Cats’ Most Outstanding lineman honour that same season.
+Simmons (6’05”, 317 lbs.) suited up for the Hamilton Tiger-Cats and the Edmonton Eskimos.
+He will enter his seventh season in the CFL.
+Moreover, the 31-year-old giant played in all 71 regular season games.
+He was also named on the East Division All-Star team in 2014.
+Furthermore, he received the Tiger-Cats’ Most Outstanding lineman honour that same season.

 “Brian brings a lot of experience with him to Montreal and we foresee that he will be able to keep performing at a high level.
-His size and his capacity to play different positions on the offensive line are important assets for us,” said Alouettes General Manager Kavis Reed.
+Also, his size and his capacity to play different positions on the offensive line are important assets for us,” said Alouettes General Manager Kavis Reed.

-The Oklahoma University product started four playoff games with the Tiger-Cats on top of two-consecutive Grey Cup appearances in 2013 and 2014.
-The Raleigh, NC native signed with the New England Patriots as a free agent and attended the team’s 2010 training camp.
+The Oklahoma University product started four playoff games with the Tiger-Cats.
+Also, he has two-consecutive Grey Cup appearances in 2013 and 2014.
+In addition, the Raleigh, NC native signed with the New England Patriots as a free agent in 2010.
+He attended the team’s training camp on the same year.